OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 * Parameterized snippets
 * Orchard.Resources now contains common assets to be reused across core modules
 * Layer rules have been moved to Orchard.Conditions for reusability
-* Orchard.TaskLease has been deprecated in favor or distributed locks
+* Orchard.TaskLease has been deprecated in favor of distributed locks
 * Orchard.jQuery has been deprecated in favor of Orchard.Resources
 * Editor tabs support